Garvanand/CHATBOT_FINTRUST/README.md

 This chatbot features a sophisticated document processing pipeline:

-1. Upload a medical document image.
+1. Upload a document image.
 2. The image is processed directly by LLaMA's vision model.
 3. The AI provides structured analysis of the image content.
-4. Ask follow-up questions about specific aspects of the report.
+4. Ask follow-up questions about specific aspects of the document.
 5. The entire process happens seamlessly in real-time.

 ---